1. Shipping and returns

 • Video

-• Modification of the maximum speed limit for bicycles
+• Modification of the maximum speed limit on the bicycle

-It is totally forbidden and any change of these parameters means the loss of the warranty.
+It is totally prohibited and any change to these parameters means the loss of the warranty.

 • Pre-driving inspection.

-Before each ride it is necessary to inspect your e-bike to ensure that there are no loose fixings or accessories.
-If you are unsure how to carry out a complete check of the condition of your e-bike before each ride, you should consult a local shop.
+Before each ride you need to inspect your e-bike to make sure there are no loose fixings or accessories.
+If you are not sure how to perform a complete health check on your e-bike before each ride, you should check with a local store.

-Be sure to specifically check that both the front and rear axles are secure.
-Make sure that all hardware is secure and that all approved accessories are properly attached to your e-bike.
-Check that the handlebars, handlebar stem and seat post are correctly attached, aligned and adjusted to the rider.
+Be sure to specifically check that both the front and rear axles are secured.
+Make sure all hardware is secured and all approved accessories are properly attached to your e-bike.
+Check that the handlebars, handlebar stem and seat post are correctly attached, aligned and adjusted to the user.

-It is necessary to check the tyre pressure of both wheels before riding to ensure that they are inflated to the recommended pressure.
-The rider is strongly advised to check the suggested pressure, which is printed on the sidewall of the tyre.
-Tyres without the correct air pressure can reduce performance, increase tyre and component wear and make riding unsafe.
-Check that tyres and tubes are in good condition and make sure there is no visible damage.
-If you notice any punctures, cuts or damage to tyres or tubes, they should be replaced.
+It is necessary to check the tire pressure on both wheels before riding to ensure that they are inflated to the recommended pressure.
+The rider is strongly advised to check the suggested pressure, which is printed on the sidewall of the tire.
+Tires without the correct air pressure can reduce performance, increase tire and component wear, and make riding your bike unsafe.
+Check that the tires and inner tubes are in good condition and make sure there is no visible damage.
+If you notice any punctures, cuts or damage to the tires or inner tube, they should be replaced.

 Brakes

-Check the brake pads for wear and make sure they are not too worn and that they are correctly positioned in relation to the rims.
-Make sure that the brake cables are lubricated, correctly adjusted and show no obvious wear.
+Check the brake pads for wear and make sure they are not excessively worn and that they are positioned correctly in relation to the rims.
+Make sure the brake cables are lubricated, properly adjusted, and show no obvious wear.

-Pull on the brake levers to ensure that the brakes are undamaged and operate accurately.
+Pull the brake levers to ensure that the brakes are not damaged and operate accurately.
 When fully tightening the brake levers, make sure that neither the front nor the rear brake levers touch the handlebars.
-If you find a problem, take your bike to a local shop for inspection.
+If you encounter a problem, take your bike to a local shop for inspection.

-Wheels should always turn in a straight line.
-If they wobble from side to side or up and down, or if the wheels become out of adjustment or the spokes become loose, they should be repaired.
+The wheels must always turn in a straight line.
+If they wobble from side to side or up and down, or if the wheels become misaligned or the spokes become loose, they need to be repaired.
 Do not attempt to straighten or tighten unless you have the proper knowledge, tools and experience.
-It is recommended that you go to a bicycle shop for service.
+It is recommended to go to a bicycle shop for inspection.

-Make sure that the chain is clean, greased and runs smoothly, that the pedals are tight to the cranks, and that the cranks are tight and not bent.
+Make sure the chain is clean, greased, and runs smoothly, that the pedals are tight to the cranks, and that the cranks are tight and not bent.

-Check that all power cables leading to the engine are secure and undamaged, and ensure that the engine runs smoothly and that the engine bearings are in good working order.
+Check that all power cables to the motor are secure and not damaged, and ensure that the motor rotates smoothly and that the motor bearings are in good working order.

-Check that connectors are fully seated and free of debris and ensure that all cables and cable housing are free from damage.
-Make sure that the headlights, tail lights and brake lights are working properly.
+Check that the connectors are fully seated and free of debris and ensure that all cables and cable housing are free of damage.
+Make sure your headlights, taillights, and brake lights are working properly.

 Battery and battery charger

-The battery MUST be securely attached to the battery holder on the frame before use and ensure that the battery is working properly.
-It is recommended that the battery charger be unplugged from the power socket and stored in a safe place before riding.
+The battery MUST be securely fixed in the battery holder of the frame before use and make sure the battery works properly.
+It is recommended that you unplug the battery charger from the power outlet and store it in a safe place before driving.

 3. General FAQ's